ShaunCurtis/Blazr.Demo.Components/Tutorials/Exploring-Components/Tutorial-7.md

 # The Rest

 There's other functionality that a component needs.
+This final tutorial shows how that functionality is coded.

 ## ShouldRender

-There are times when you want to turn off rendering i.e. stop `StateHasChanged` from queuing a render fragment.
+There are times when you would like to turn off rendering i.e. stop `StateHasChanged` from queuing a render fragment.

+This is implemented as a `virtual` method that you can override and return a bool.

 ```
 protected virtual bool ShouldRender()
     => true;
 ```

-This then requires refactoring the `StateHasChanged` code.
+The implementaation refactors `StateHasChanged`.

 1. Add a `_hasNeverRendered` as the component should render for the first time even if `ShouldRender()` returns false.
 2. Add a check on `IsRenderingOnMetadataUpdate` on the `RenderHandle` to render if we have had a hot reload.